 2. The mobile phone integration is very high and every mobile phone camera is practically a QR code scanner now.
 That makes QR codes one of the most efficient marketing tools to share digital content.

 3. QR codes are not used for marketing purposes only.
-QR codes are used for easy, contactless and secure payments, authentication for products, for AR and VR experiences in the entertainment and fashion industries, and QR codes are great enablers for business transparency across various industries.
+QR codes are used for easy, secure payments, authentication for products, for AR and VR experiences in the entertainment and fashion industries, and QR codes are great enablers for business transparency across various industries.

 Near Field Communication (NFC) has been around for a decade but has not yet become as popular and widely used to be seen as direct competition for QR codes.
 When it comes to practicality, QR codes win.
 Almost every phone with a camera can easily scan a QR code for free while there are no NFC handsets on the market that one would need to buy to use on NFC technology.
 QR codes are also cheap to generate and print, while NFC tags are expensive and not so easy to create in seconds online.